 Results from animal and test-tube studies suggest that sulforaphane contains anti-inflammatory properties.
 This compound activates a protein known as Nrf2 that prevents the endothelial cells (the cells that line your arteries), from triggering inflammation.

-3. Broccoli sprouts have anti-diabetic properties
+3. Broccoli sprouts could have anti-diabetic properties

-4. Reduces the symptoms of autism
+4. May reduce the symptoms of autism

 5. Anti-Aging Properties